JustinMul/Krypto/README.md

 - User can send and receive messages

 ### News
--User can browse news articles
+- User can browse news articles
--User can select particular news article to be redirected to the source
+- User can select particular news article to be redirected to the source

 ### Currency Converter
 - Use can specify amount of the primary currency